Upcoming structural changes to local government in England: Leicestershire, Leicester, and Rutland

+Rutland is administered by a single unitary authority, Rutland County Council District Council.

+Proposals

-Three rival plans emerged for Leicestershire in 2025.
-Leicestershire County Council is proposing a "doughnut" model with a large unitary authority covering the entire area currently served by the county council.
-Leicestershire districts are proposing two smaller unitary authorities; "North Leicestershire and Rutland Council" serving the area presently covered by Charnwood borough, North West Leicestershire district council, Melton borough council, and Rutland county council; and a "South Leicestershire Council" serving the areas currently covered by Blaby district council, Harborough district council, Hinckley and Bosworth borough council and Oadby and Wigston borough council.
+Three rival plans emerged for Leicestershire, Leicester, and Rutland in 2025.

+Leicestershire County Council proposed a "doughnut" model with a large unitary authority covering the entire area currently served by Leicestershire County Council and Rutland County Council.
+The seven non-metropolitan Leicestershire districts and Rutland County Council jointly considered proposing two smaller unitary authorities; a "North Leicestershire and Rutland Council" and a "South Leicestershire Council".
 Neither of these two plans seeks to change the status or boundaries of the existing Leicester City Council unitary authority.
-A third proposal by Leicester City Council seeks to substantially expand the existing Leicester unitary authority boundary to include more of the built up areas surrounding Leicester including Oadby, Wigston, Thurmaston, Syston, Birstall, Glen Parva and Glenfield.
+A third proposal by Leicester City Council seeks to substantially expand the existing Leicester unitary authority boundary to include more of the built up areas surrounding Leicester (including Oadby, Wigston, Thurmaston, Syston, Birstall, Glen Parva, Glenfield).

+Proposals to government were submitted by the following councils on 28 November 2025: